stardust-gg/ts-waas-server-sdk/README.md

 #### Prerequisites

 This SDK is intended for use with TypeScript.
-Familiarity with TypeScript and modern JavaScript development practices is using NodeJs is recommended.
+Familiarity with TypeScript and modern JavaScript development practices using NodeJs is recommended.

 You will need to create an application and grab your api key @ waas.stardust.gg